preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests/requests/index.rst

 .. image:: sign-off-requests-requests-new3.png

-The Status column in the middle indicates if the request is open or closed. the Status column to the right indicates the number of answers; white for none, yellow for some and green for all that the request was sent to.
+The Status column in the middle indicates if the request is open or closed. the Status column to the right indicates the number of answers; white for none, yellow for some/ongoing and green for all that the request was sent to.

 For more details and the possibiblty to delete a request, click the link (Name).